 The Treasury in its present form is located in ten rooms on the ground floor of the Royal Palace.

 10 am-5 pm (last entry: 4 pm)

 Closed on: January 1, Shrove Tuesday, December 24/25/31

 No regular guided tours

-Free Audio-Guide available in German, English, Italian, French and Spanish
+Free audio guide available in German, English, Italian, French, Spanish, Russian, Chinese and Japanese

 Schumann's Bar am Hofgarten